strategineer/personal-website/content/blog/2024-10-23/index.md

 Most of the tabletop games that I've played have some sort of rule about PCs being in a "downed but not dead" state when they take enough damage.
 If their allies can get to downed PC in time, they'll be OK.
 Otherwise, they're dead.
 Keeping the number of rounds a downed PC has left before they die a secret can ratchet up the tension for all the players at the table and make for much more tense and memorable close calls.

-For example, in the [Shadowdark RPG](/books/9798985456400/) rules, when a player is downed, a D4 is rolled publically and the PC's constitution modifier is added to the roll.
+For example, in the [Shadowdark RPG](/books/9798985456400/) rules, when a player is downed, a D4 is rolled publicly and the PC's constitution modifier is added to the roll.
 This number is the number of rounds of combat that the PC has until they die.

 Instead of doing this, roll the die privately and track the number of rounds yourself.
 And watch as your players scramble to try and come up with a way to save their fellow player's character from dying.